slideshow-s9/samples/grails.md

 gradient-colors: navy aqua

-h1.
-Groovin' with Grails
+# Groovin' with Grails

 How to use your favorite frameworks Rails-style in Java.
 Really.

+Ken Rimple, Chariot Solutions

-(Adapted S9 Version From Original PDF Slide Deck by Ken Rimple, Chariot Solutions)
+(Adapted S9 Version from Original PDF Slide Deck)

-h1.
-Agenda
+# Agenda

 * Why Groovy?
 * DRY Frameworks